Van der Waals interaction in uniaxial anisotropic media: Two parallel slabs

 \subsection{General expression for the van der Waals energy}

-The system consists of five spatial regions separated by four interfaces, cf. Fig.~\ref{fig:one}.
+The system consists of five spatial regions separated by four interfaces, cf. figure~\ref{fig:one}.
 Collecting scattering at all four interfaces, the wave amplitudes in region {\bf 5} are expressed via the wave amplitudes in region {\bf 1} as follows

 Surface states are defined by setting $A_{\bf 1} = B_{\bf 5} = 0$.
-The top equation of Eq.~(\ref{eq:nineteen}) defines the spatial structure of the surface mode.
+The top equation (\ref{eq:nineteen}) defines the spatial structure of the surface mode.
 The bottom equation defines the spectrum.
-Developing the bottom equation via matrix elements one obtains
+Developing the bottom equation via matrix elements one obtains \begin{widetext}